prabumohanur/keycloak/25.0/readme.txt

 16 - Sep - 2024
-The deployment configuration are update to helm chart. clone the repo and get the keycloak folder and try the installation.
+The deployment configuration are update to helm chart. clone the repo and get in to helm_keycloak folder and try the installation.

-helm install my-keycloak . --dry-run -n keycloak-helm (clonf the repo and change the director to 25.0/helm and run this command)
+helm install my-keycloak . --dry-run -n keycloak-helm